Accountable Journalism media codes database launched to promote ethical communications

 “The relevance of media codes has never been more pertinent than they are in today’s communications landscape,” says Aidan White, director of the EJN.
 “With the number of voices and the rapid exchanges on the Internet increasing, ethical journalism is needed more than ever to protect the integrity of free expression.
 It is important work to encourage the development of media codes and how they relate to acts of journalism.”

 To further open the dialog surrounding the mission of the Accountable Journalism database, The EJN and RJI will be hosting an online streaming debate entitle Cracking the Code to Accountable and Ethical Journalism on November 23rd at 3pm GMT.
-The debate can be viewed live on the EJN Google Plus page at this link and participants can summit their questions for the panel through this social media platform.
+The debate can be viewed live on the EJN Google Plus page and participants can submit their questions for the panel through this social media platform.

-Journalism professionals are encouraged to share the Accountable Journalism initiative with their colleagues through promoting the link (accountablejournalism.org) on their websites and social media.
+Journalism professionals are encouraged to share the Accountable Journalism initiative with their colleagues by promoting the link (accountablejournalism.org) on their websites and social media.